Angular complexity in strong lens substructure detection: Method

 In the training data, the substructures have maximum velocities $\vmax$ drawn log-uniformly from the range $10\,\mathrm{kms}^{-1} \leq \vmax \leq 158\,\mathrm{kms}^{-1}$.
 This is roughly equivalent to the mass range $10^7\leq\Mmax/\Msun\leq10^{11}$.\footnote{This mass range is similar to that of the Milky Way satellite galaxies, so objects of this size may well have a luminous component.
 However, at the distance of a typical strong lens, they are only detectable gravitationally.} The subhaloes use Navarro-Frenk-White (NFW) profiles with $\rmax$ drawn log-uniformly from the range $1\leq \rmax/\mathrm{kpc}\leq28$.
 In our sensitivity maps and our results the subhalo $\rmax$ is instead drawn from the redshift dependent $\vmax$-$\rmax$ relation of \citet{Moline2022}.
 It should be noted that this relation is more accurate for subhaloes, and produces objects more concentrated than the traditionally used relation of \citet[][see also Table 1 of \citetalias{ORiordan2023}]{Duffy2008}.
 In this work we only consider subhaloes, i.e., perturbers in the plane of the main lens.
 It is not straightforward to apply the models described to field haloes, i.e., those along the line of sight between observer and source, due to complicated effects introduced by multiplane lensing.
 This will be examined in a dedicated future paper.
 The lensed source surface brightness distributions are taken from images of HDF galaxies, with separate sets used for training and testing data.
 The testing set of source images are also those used in our results.

 We train the model in stages where the detection problem becomes more difficult in each stage, by e.g. broadening the S/N range or adding more complex model features like external shear.
 This allows us to monitor the response of the model to specific additional complexities, and helps speed up convergence.
-Over all stages, $10^7$ training images are used.
 We minimise the cross-entropy loss of the model using the Adam optimizer.
 After a parameter sweep to find the best learning rate, training continues with the learning rate decayed by a factor $10^{-0.25}$ every time the test loss does not improve for $10$ epochs.
 After three consecutive learning rate decays with no test loss improvement the model is assumed to have converged.